 Layoffs, the SVB debacle, skyrocketing interest rates, and the threat of an impending recession.
-SaaS companies can’t seem to get a break these days.
+SaaS companies are navigating layoffs, rising rates, and the end of growth-at-any-cost spending.
 As the market prices in a correction, it seems the days of growth at all costs is over.

-And business leaders MUST start thinking of growing efficiently.
+Business leaders who don't prioritize efficient growth right now will feel it in the numbers.
 At UserGems, we believe the key to efficient growth is revenue alignment.

-Revenue alignment allows sales and marketing to go after the same goal — revenue — even if they’re technically in different departments.
+Revenue alignment allows sales and marketing to pursue the same goal, revenue, even if they operate in different departments.

-As sales processes become more complex, working with marketing at every stage of the funnel — not just when it’s time to bring in leads — helps to make your sales reps' lives easier.
+Working with marketing at every stage of the funnel, from lead generation through close, makes your sales reps' lives easier.
 This is because by going after the same accounts and buyers together, sales and marketing teams can achieve higher conversion rates and more wins without breaking the bank.

 Here are three tactics we use internally (and that we’ve seen work for our prospects and customers) to align our sales and marketing teams starting from day one.